|50% Max $1,000

 In 2018, Mitch McConnell’s estimated net worth was just over $34 million.
 A bulk of the McConnell family’s wealth was sourced from an inheritance that was received when his mother-in-law passed away in 2007.

 Yes, Senator McConnell is a lifelong Republican and his political views have been skewing further right as his career has continued.
-He is the current US Senate Majority Leader and one of the most influential members of the Republican Party today.
+He is the current US Senate Minority Leader and one of the most influential members of the Republican Party today.

 Any US Senator can be impeached and expelled by a two-thirds majority vote in the Senate.
 However, with so little time remaining before the next election cycle, it is extremely unlikely that it would happen to Senator McConnell in the near future.